 This might be rather premature, as I’m not even halfway through the series, but I wanted to spread the word.
 Some of the books are out of print now in the UK, but all are available second-hand through Amazon.
 If you like adventure, intrigue or Renaissance history, these will be for you.
 If I were a commissioning producer for someone like HBO, and if money were no object, I’d be seriously tempted to turn this series into eight seasons of historical drama.
 If done well, it would be absolutely dazzling.

 Even better, once I’ve finished this series, I have her Lymond Chronicles to move onto.
-She wrote that series before the Niccolò books, and it still seems to be better-known – apparently it follows the adventures of Nicholas’s descendents in Scotland in the 16th century.
+She wrote that series before the Niccolò books, and it still seems to be better-known – apparently it follows the adventures of Nicholas’s descendants in Scotland in the 16th century.
 Another feast of historical fiction awaits me, no doubt!

 [Edited: I did of course finish the series; I also read the Lymond Chronicles and fell in love with it – and him – even more deeply than with the House of Niccolò.
 To read my reviews, see below.
 Simply click on the book cover to be taken to a larger image.
 There will be a link to the related review below the image (you may need to scroll down slightly)]